-Men are programmed from their teenage years onwards to be on the prowl for a sexual partner.
+From their teenage years onwards, men are programmed to be on the prowl for a sexual partner.
 Any guy will understand the pure power of testosterone and how it fills many with an almost unstoppable sexual appetite.
-However, in a man's late twenties and early thirties, thyroid and testosterone production slows.
+However, thyroid and testosterone production slows in a man's late twenties and early thirties.
 Hormone levels may not drop enough to notice any significant symptoms at first, but they may become more and more apparent over time.
 But what causes low testosterone in men?

 The Causes of Low Testosterone in Men?

 Testosterone production in men never truly stops, unlike in women whose ovaries stop producing progesterone and estrogens in their later years.
 Nevertheless, men's testosterone production tends to fall around 1-2% each year from their early 30's onwards.

 With current technological advancements, we all now live longer, yet our bodies have not 'caught up' in terms of evolution.
 If you consider historically, men rarely lived beyond their 40's.
 It is as if nobody updated our genetic makeup, and we are losing hormones based on a life expectancy of 200 years ago!
 You don't just curl up and die when your body's testosterone production slows.
 You have another 50 or so years ahead of you to enjoy.
 This 'extended' life span is when the process of aging becomes such an issue.